vinyldns/vinyldns/DEVELOPER_GUIDE.md

 The shared test context sets up several things that can be reused:

-1. An ok user and group
+1. An `ok` user and group
-1. A dummy user and group - a separate user and group helpful for tesing access controls and authorization
+1. A `dummy` user and group - a separate user and group helpful for tesing access controls and authorization
-1. An ok zone accessible only by the ok user and ok group
+1. An `ok.` zone accessible only by the `ok` user and `ok` group
-1. A dummy zone accessible only by the dummy user and dummy group
+1. A `dummy.` zone accessible only by the `dummy` user and `dummy` group
 1. An IPv6 reverse zone
 1. A normal IPv4 reverse zone
 1. A classless IPv4 reverse zone